mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 If you want, you can upload your fields from file, selecting Import fields from File.
 Remember that the file must be a JSON with the followinf patterns:

-* Enter the property "name" in camelCase;
+* Enter the property "name" in camelCase
 * Add properties with their "types" spelling as follow:
 - "string"
 - "Date"